-A key objective of the Data as a Service approach is to break the link between Functionality and Code.
-Ideally, we want to be able to create and deploy Functionality without writing any Code.
-To achieve this, we want to make sure that when we are forced to create code to implement some Functionality we maximise its reusability.
+A key objective of the Data as a Service approach is to break the link between functionality and code.
+Ideally, we want to be able to create and deploy functionality without writing any code.
+To achieve this, we want to make sure that when we are forced to create code we maximise its reusability.

-The first step is to break down the required Functionality into a set of reusable functions.
+The first step is to break down the required functionality into a set of reusable functions.
 This doesn’t mean writing functions that are generalised and offer many options through configuration or parameters, which leads to overly complex code.
-Trying to address future requirements that may never be needed wastes time and effort.
-We only want to focus attention on the problem that needs to be solved now.
+Trying to address possibly unnecessary future requirements wastes time and effort.
+We want to focus attention on the problem that needs to be solved now.
 We might need to break a bigger problem down into small and reusable functional building blocks.
-We then code the building blocks from which we can implement the required Functionality with a view to being able to reuse and recompose those blocks later.
+We then code the building blocks from which we can implement the required functionality with a view to being able to reuse or rewrite those blocks later.

 For example, consider a simple requirement to send an email to a user.
-The general problem is outbound communication – we could build a general service that can send emails, SMS, push notifications, etc. This would lead us to the conclusion that a general service should be possible and we could drive some general requirements to build and deploy it.
-At this point in time that general functionality is not required - we just need to be able to send an email!
-We don’t need to invest the extra time, effort and complexity to build something that we may never fully utilise.
+The general problem is outbound communication – we could build a general service that can send emails, SMS, push notifications, etc. At this point that general functionality is not required - we just need to be able to send an email!
+We don’t need to invest the extra time, effort and complexity to build something that we may never use.

 The most efficient approach is to start by building a very simple function that just sends an email and integrate that into our solution.
 Job done – minimum cost and time to develop a simple and reusable building block that will allow any of our solution components to send an email.